-Finally, we used SpaOTsc to analyze cell-cell communications for the drosophila embryo datasets3, with a focus on Wingless (Wg) and Decapentaplegic (Dpp) signalings (Fig. 2e-h).
-Wg signaling was shown previously to act in a range of 50 µm and 100 µm17.
+Finally, we used SpaOTsc to analyze cell-cell communications for multiple drosophila embryo datasets3, with a focus on Wingless (Wg) and Decapentaplegic (Dpp) signalings (Fig. 2e-h).
+Wg signaling was previously shown to act in a range of 50 to 100 µm17.
 The effective distance inferred using SpaOTsc was about 100 µm (Fig. 2i top).
 After estimating the probability of signaling between each pair of cells constrained by the spatial distance, the cell-cell communications could be summarized to the communications among subclusters (Fig. 2f).
-Interestingly, a thin strip of cells located near the lateral-ventral part of the embryo were found to be both sources and targets of Wg signaling (Fig. 2f), and Wg signaling was seen to be abundant at the lateral side of the embryo with a bias toward the posterior.
-This finding provides an explanation for a previous observation that Wg signaling is crucial to growth of the posterior18, and predicts cells at the posterior-ventral domain receiving Wg signaling from their neighbors.
+Interestingly, a thin strip of cells located near the lateral-ventral part of the embryo were found to be both sources and targets of Wg signaling (Fig. 2f), and Wg signaling was abundant at the lateral side of the embryo with a bias toward the posterior.
+This finding explains a previous observation that Wg signaling is crucial to growth of the posterior18, and predicts that cells at the posterior-ventral domain receive Wg signaling from their neighbors.

-The Dpp signaling was found to have a longer effective distance of 120 µm (Fig. 2i bottom), and the strongest Dpp communications was observed to occur at the lateral where Sog was predicted to be abundant (Fig. 2h), supporting a prior result that Dpp signaling undergoes long-range transport facilitated by Sog during dorsal-ventral patterning19.
-Interestingly, the strong Wg source located near the ventral side was also identified as a strong target of Dpp, receiving signals from the dorsal (Fig. 2h).
-Both Wg and Dpp cell-cell communications inferred by SpaOTsc were compared with one other inference method20 without using spatial information (Supplementary Fig. 11-13), showing biological connections more consistent with literatures.
-Finally, we inferred a spatial map of intercellular gene-gene regulatory information flow for a set of highly variable genes under different spatial ranges to predict which gene in one cell may affect another gene in a different cell located within an estimated maximal distance (Fig. 2j).
+The Dpp signaling was found to have a longer effective distance of 120 µm (Fig. 2i bottom), and the strongest Dpp communications occurred at the lateral where Sog was predicted to be abundant (Fig. 2h), supporting a prior result that Dpp signaling undergoes long-range transport facilitated by Sog during dorsal-ventral patterning19.
+Interestingly, the strong Wg source located near the ventral side was also identified as a strong target of Dpp, receiving signals from the dorsal side (Fig. 2h).
+Both Wg and Dpp cell-cell communications inferred by SpaOTsc were compared with another inference method20 without using spatial information (Supplementary Fig. 11-13), showing biological connections more consistent with the literature.
+Finally, we inferred a spatial map for a set of highly variable genes under different spatial ranges to predict which gene in one cell may affect another gene in a different cell located within an estimated maximal distance (Fig. 2j).

-Together, we have shown the capabilities of SpaOTsc to (1) map between scRNA-seq data and spatial data, (2) infer spatial distances between single cells, (3) quantitatively compare spatial gene expression patterns, and (4) reconstruct cell-cell communications in space.
-Validations on gene expression reconstruction of zebrafish embryo and drosophila embryo datasets, along with assigning spatial origins to the scRNA-seq data of mouse visual cortex, have demonstrated good mapping accuracy of SpaOTsc.
-By attaching spatial distance to scRNA-seq data using SpaOTsc, one can carry out spatial analysis of all genes at single-cell resolution to retain the heterogeneity among cells.
-Integrating such spatial analysis with network inference techniques enables inference of spatially constrained intercellular signaling to identify pairs of signal sending/receiving cells or cell clusters.
+,We have shown the capabilities of SpaOTsc to (1) map between scRNA-seq data and spatial data, (2) infer spatial distances between single cells, (3) quantitatively compare spatial gene expression patterns, and (4) reconstruct cell-cell spatial communications.
+The capabilities of SpaOTsc have been validated by gene expression reconstruction of zebrafish embryo and drosophila embryo datasets, along with assigning spatial origins to the scRNA-seq data of mouse visual cortex, have demonstrated good mapping accuracy of SpaOTsc.
+By attaching spatial distance to scRNA-seq data using SpaOTsc, one can carry out spatial analysis of all genes at single-cell resolution, which retains cellular heterogeneity.
+Integrating such spatial analysis with network inference techniques enables construction of spatially constrained intercellular signaling to identify pairs of signal sending/receiving cells or cell clusters.
 SpaOTsc is generally applicable to datasets where reasonable similarity measurement between single cells and spatial locations are obtainable.

 ACKONWLEDGEMENTS